 Think about weather.
 A good school backpack should be waterproof or at least water resistant to protect the books and homework stowed inside.
 Avoid models with exposed zippers because water can leak in through them.

 Follow any school rules.
 Many schools have some rules about what backpacks are allowed – only plain colors or small enough to fit in a locker, for example.
 Be sure to consult these rules before buying.

 A. If you're concerned about how heavy your child's backpack is when full, it's worth weighing it to make sure it's of a safe weight.
 Your child shouldn't be carrying a backpack that weighs any more than 15% of his or her body weight, and even that might be too heavy for some kids.
 If your child is struggling under the weight of the school backpack, think of some strategies to minimize it, such as leaving books for afternoon classes in the locker and collecting them during lunch break.

 A. While you might be able to make do with a single school backpack, there's always the risk that you'll be left in an awkward situation if a zipper breaks or a strap snaps.
 The trouble with having a backup backpack is that it might be deemed "uncool" by the time your child needs to use it.
 If you do buy a second backpack, it might be worth buying something fairly plain and timeless that isn't likely to go out of fashion within six months or so.

 A. Many parents have mixed feelings about buying their kids the latest trends.
-It's natural for your child to want to fit in, especially if all her friends are sporting the newest trendy backpack.
+It's natural for your child to want to fit in, especially if all their friends are sporting the newest trendy backpack.
 However, you don't want to buy something that won't last.
-As long as it's of decent quality, has all the features she needs, and fits in your budget, there isn’t any harm in making your child happy by purchasing the latest in backpack fads.
+As long as it's of decent quality, has all the features they need, and fits in your budget, there isn’t any harm in making your child happy by purchasing the latest in backpack fads.